 If you have been arrested for DUI, you may be feeling overwhelmed and anxious about what will happen next.
-Speak to a DUI defense lawyer as soon as possible and get advice about your options and the best course of action for your case.
+Speak to a Palm Beach personal injury lawyer as soon as possible and get advice about your options and the best course of action for your case.
 Contact Meldon Law at 800-373-8000 or online to schedule a free consultation and learn if we may be able to help you.

 Meldon Law Results for First Time DUI Offenders

 First time offenders may have an advantage over repeat offenders in that prosecutors and courts may exercise some leniency in the disposition of the case.
 That said, being a first time offender does not guarantee any specific results.

 The legal team at Meldon Law have years of experience working for clients who have been arrested for DUI.
 Our lawyers have successfully achieved reduced charges, reduced penalties, and dismissals in over a hundred DUI cases.
 While every case is unique and depends on specific facts, our past results demonstrate our commitment to achieving the best possible outcomes for our clients.

 The legal term “driving under the influence” is not limited to drivers impaired by alcohol.
 While alcohol is the most common substance in DUI cases (in Florida, crashes that involve alcohol occur eight times more often than those that involve other drug use), driving under the influence of other controlled substances may also result in a DUI arrest.